sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

         ![adding a connection with an incorrect password](add-data-lake.png)

     * After pressing OK, an attempt will be made to connect to the data lake.
 After three failed attempts with an incorrect password, user2 will become locked.
-This can be seen in the SAP HANA cockpit.
+This can be seen in the User & Role Management app in SAP HANA Cloud Central or the SAP HANA cockpit.

         ![Locked user2](data-lake-user-locked.png)